Understand

 By taxi

-Easily spotted by the "TAXI" sign on the roof and the "T" license plate, taxis are plentiful within Port Vila.
-Price is calculated by meter, and is usually around 500vt for short journeys within Port Vila, which makes them cheaper than the bus if there are 3 or more of you.
+Easily spotted by the "TAXI" sign on the roof and the "T" license plate, there are much fewer taxis than buses on the road.
+The flat fare price for most journeys within Port Vila city limits is 500 VT, which makes them cheaper than the bus if there are 3 or more of you.
+Outside the city the metered fare is around 100 VT/km.

 See